-Students who wish to take courses through an extended learning opportunity and/or online programs may do so in consultation with their school counselor and upon approval from the Academic Review Committee.
+Students who wish to take courses through an extended learning opportunity and/or online programs may do so in consultation with their school counselor and upon approval from administration.
 If applicable, students or their parents/guardians are responsible for all related expenses including tuition and textbooks.
 Alternative credit may be accepted toward requirements leading to a Pelham High diploma if approved by administration.

-An Alternative Credit Application is available in the College and Career Guidance office and must be completed and approved in advance of taking the course.
+An Alternative Credit Application is available in the College and Career Counseling Department and must be completed and approved in advance of taking the course.
 Upon successful completion of the course, credit will be awarded and noted on the transcript, but grades will not be included in a student's GPA calculation.